monarch-initiative/monarch-py/docs/index.md

 ## Introduction

-`monarch-py` is a Python library for interacting with and querying the
+**Monarch-Py** is a Python library for interacting with and querying the
 Monarch knowledge graph, with implementations for Solr and SQLite backends.
 This means the same API methods can be used regardless of the implementation.
 This library provides a collection of interfaces for graph operations such as retrieving entities and browsing associations.